Hierarchy & Property

-Some will think that I’m just being intellectual, idealistic, and unrealistic.
+Some will think that I’m just being intellectual, idealistic, unrealistic, and utopian.
 In a self-assured tone, they’ll explain

-“We need to deal with climate change right now; we can worry later about things like ending private property.
+“We need to deal with climate change right now; we can dream later about fantasies like sharing.
 People can’t imagine that kind of change right now, it’s neither necessary nor possible.”

-But I’m going to explain why a really big change is necessary and possible, and why people will want it when they understand it better.
+But I’m going to explain why a really big change is both necessary and possible; people will want it when they understand it better.
 Until we address hierarchy and property, our efforts on symptoms such as climate change will be as unproductive as Sisyphus’s efforts to push his rock up the hill.